Austin Hedges Player Props: Pirates vs. Mets

-The Pittsburgh Pirates, including Austin Hedges (batting .200 in his past 10 games, with a double, a walk and two RBI), battle starter Tylor Megill and the New York Mets at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Austin Hedges (.233 batting average in his past 10 games), take on starter Kodai Senga and the New York Mets at PNC Park, Saturday at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Athletics.
+In his most recent game he had a one-hit performance (1-for-4) against the Mets.

 Austin Hedges Game Info & Props vs. the Mets